 Classic Hand Tools

 Not a shop we use often, but we’ve heard very good things.
-The tools they sell are more expensive, but only because they only sell quality, and they are a small team.
+The tools they sell are more expensive, but only because they only sell quality products and they’re a smaller team.
 If you are looking for a nice hand tool, or something a little different, this could be your answer.

 Similar to Classic Hand Tools, but for the more budget conscience.
 Still good quality tools and a good selection.